Planning With the Environment in Mind

 While the site is brownfield, it is located close to Bukit Brown and the Central Catchment Nature Reserve.
 HDB thus appointed consultants to conduct an Environmental Impact Study (EIS) of an area larger than the planned development site.
 The consultants have proposed to protect and retain some areas with species of conservation significance.
 HDB, together with partner agencies such as URA and NParks, have reviewed our land use plan for the area to see how we can avoid affecting or minimise impact on these areas.

-HDB, URA and NHB also commissioned a pilot heritage study for the Old Police Academy site, and the consultants have identified selected buildings and open spaces within the Old Police Academy to be protected and undergo adaptive reuse.
+HDB, URA, and NHB also commissioned a pilot heritage study for the Old Police Academy site, and the consultants have identified selected buildings and open spaces within the Old Police Academy to be protected and undergo adaptive reuse.
 Mitigation measures were also recommended to minimise the impact of redevelopment on the area's heritage.
 HDB will continue to work with our partners, such as the Singapore Police Force, to celebrate the heritage of the Old Police Academy.

 EIS report